 Put it on your calendar

 If you’ve already read the article about planning your week, then you know that I recommend picking one type of calendar and sticking with it.

 I’m a big fan of hard copy planners, but also love the freedom that you get with using a cloud based calendar.

-What works best for me is to use google calendars.
-I schedule everything on my google calendar.
+After I lay everything out in my daily planner, I schedule everything on my google calendar.
 I schedule time to write, read, work on my business, practice jiu jitsu, and everything in between.